What we’re looking for

 Let’s talk about the people that hold our world together.

 This is what we need from your nimble fingers: the energy to entertain, inform, hold your stories under water till they wiggle, hold them under hot lights till they squirm.
 Write with your heart.
 We’ve all had it up to our necks with dry-as-toast articles.
-Let’s eat a bar of soap and say something new.
+It’s time to eat a bar of soap and say something new.

 Let us know what you’d like to write about.
 Email it to email@example.com.
 If your idea is solid, we ask for a draft.